Amazfit GTR 2 review: Activate and Captivate | Pocketnow

 The Amazfit GTR 2 sports a beautiful design made out of glass and aluminum.
 It comes equipped with curved bezels that help the display blend with the body.
 There is a bezel integrated within the display.
 This comes in handy when you use a watch face with a dark background as it makes the screen look bigger.
 That said, the bezel isn’t functional like the more expensive Samsung counterpart.

-We received the aluminum variant (Sports Edition) but there is also an option for stainless steel (Classic Edition), which costs about INR 1,000 more.
+We received the aluminum variant (Sports Edition) but there is also an option for stainless steel (Classic Edition), which costs about $10 more.
 The former sports a silicone strap, while the latter comes with a silicone-reinforced leather strap.
 These are the standard 22mm straps.

 The Sports Edition, which we have here weighs just 31 grams, and it is one of the lightest smartwatches I’ve used in the recent past.
 You can wear it 24×7 without feeling fatigue on the wrist.
 Generally, if I’m not testing, I wear a smartwatch only when I workout or go out.
 But the Amazfit GTR 2 can be worn all-day, everyday.